 Conditional capital amounting to a maximum of CHF 84000, comprising 84000 registered shares of CHF 1.00 nominal value each, was approved by the Annual General Meeting of May 11, 2000.
 These shares can be used at any time by the Board of Directors to cover the exercising of options granted to employees of the company or Group companies within the overall framework laid down by the Board of Directors.
 Existing shareholders have no subscription rights for such shares.
 No time limits apply.
-None of this conditional capital had been issued at December 31, 2015.
+None of this conditional capital had been issued at December 31, 2016.
 The conditional capital of CHF 84000 remains unchanged.

-At their Ordinary General Meeting held on April 19, 2013, Valora Holding AG shareholders granted the Board of Directors authority to raise CHF 250000 of additional share capital through the issue of 250000 shares of CHF 1.00 nominal value each at any time until April 18, 2015.
-The Board of Directors was authorised to determine the amount of share capital to be issued, the form of payment required for subscription, the date of issue, the conditions governing the exercise of subscription rights and the commencement of dividend entitlement.
-The Board was also authorised to restrict or prohibit trading in the subscription rights.
-The details and conditions relating to this share-capital authorisation were set out in Article 3b of the company's Articles of Incorporation.
-No shares were issued on or before April 18, 2015.
+At their Ordinary General Meeting held on April 14, 2016, Valora Holding AG shareholders granted the Board of Directors authority to raise CHF 250000 of additional share capital through the issue of 250000 shares of CHF 1.00 nominal value each at any time until April 14, 2018.
+The Board of Directors is authorised to determine the amount of share capital to be issued, the form of payment required for subscription, the date of issue, the conditions governing the exercise of subscription rights and the commencement of dividend entitlement.
+The Board is also authorised to restrict or prohibit trading in the subscription rights.
+The details and conditions relating to this share-capital authorisation are set out in Article 3b of the company's Articles of Incorporation.
+No shares were issued on December 31, 2016.